PARENT RESOURCES

 What is Alternative Dispute Resolution (ADR)?

 Alternative Dispute Resolution (ADR) is an umbrella term referring to the informal method of settling disagreements that may arise.
 In the field of special education, areas of disagreement sometimes involve implementation of the individualized education program (IEP), assessments and timelines, the content of the IEP, and the appropriateness of special education programs and/or services.
-It is the intent of the Individuals with Disabilities Education Act (IDEA) that the IEP process be a
+It is the intent of the Individuals with Disabilities Education Act (IDEA) that the IEP process be a non-adversarial one, and SELPA staff is there to support families and school and district staff in coming to agreement and moving forward.

 Warmline Family Resource Center